temetvince/alaankwa/README.md

   * When asked, install all the shaders.
 Everything.
 All of them

 ### Install
-1. Install Litcube's Universe
+* If playing LU, download and run the installer at https://www.alaankwa.com.
+* If playing vanilla, copy the contents of the 'Manual Install - Vanilla' folder into your 'x3 terran conflict' folder.
-2. Copy the contents of 'this' directory to 'x3 terran conflict'
+* If playing GiC, copy the contents of the 'Manual Install - GiC' folder into your 'x3 terran conflict' folder.

 ### Post-Install
 * If you don't like the new font, delete the 'f' folder in your 'x3 terran conflict' root install directory